| Comedies Genre

 mix that carries a hell of a jolt.
 To an extent, they are the spiritual

 children of John Waters, only they are funnier than Waters ever was.
+Take, for instance, the first explosively funny sequence

 in There's Something About Mary: Ben Stiller gets his testicles